dannycuevas/devops-engineering/Kubernetes/k8s-cheat-sheet.md

 -While checking a ReplicaSet, we have 0 READY pods, why do you think the PODs are not ready?

-=Run the command: kubectl describe pods and look at under the Events section. or kubectl describe pods | grep Error
+=Run the command:
+"kubectl describe pods" and look at under the Events section. or kubectl describe pods PODS-NAME | grep Error

 # DEPLOYMENT COMMANDS

+-Create your new Deployment using a YAML configuration file kubectl create -f deployment-file.yaml

--List all your current Deployments kubectl get deployments
+-List all your current Deployments

+kubectl get deployments
+kubectl get deployments -o wide

--Get detailed internal information on a specific Deployment, this would even include the deployment strategy and its update events at the bottom
+-Get "detailed internal" information on a specific Deployment, this would even include the deployment strategy and its update events at the bottom

 kubectl describe deployment DEPLOYMENT kubectl describe deployment frontend-deployment

 -When the pods in the Deployment are not ready, why do you think the deployment is not ready?

-=Run the command: kubectl describe pods POD-NAME and look under the Events section. kubectl describe pods POD-NAME
+=Run the command: "kubectl describe pods POD-NAME" and look under the Events section. kubectl describe pods POD-NAME kubectl describe pods PODS-NAME | grep Error

 ### Example Deployment File